 University of Leicester/Medical Research Council

-I really like working with genetic material; DNA, RNA, cDNA.
+Favourite thing to do in my job: I really like working with genetic material; DNA, RNA, cDNA.
 All the NAs really!
 You have to be very precise and ensure you keep all your samples pure and clean.

 Cancer spreading around the rest of the body, metastasis, is increasingly causing problems in the treatment of cancer.
 If a patient’s cancer spreads the probability of the patient surviving becomes very low.